Emails warned James Murdoch on extent of hacking

 Crone explained that this scenario related to the fact that "several voicemails" on an email addressed to News of the World reporter Ross Hindley were "taken from" a phone used by Joanne Armstrong, a lawyer for the Professional Footballers Association union, which Taylor led.

-Executives of News International, the British newspaper publisher headed by James Murdoch at the time of the e-mail exchange, initially claimed in public statements and testimony to parliament that phone hacking was limited to Clive Goodman, a News of the World journalist who was jailed in 2007 for hacking into the voice mails of aides to members of Britain's Royal Family.
+Executives of News International, the British newspaper publisher headed by James Murdoch at the time of the e-mail exchange, initially claimed in public statements and testimony to parliament that phone hacking was limited to Clive Goodman, a News of the World journalist who was convicted and jailed in 2007 for allegedly hacking into the voice mails of aides to members of the Royal Family.

-In parliamentary testimony earlier this year, James Murdoch maintained that while he was aware of the existence of some kind of email, he was not informed in 2008 that it constituted possible evidence of widespread phone hacking by News of the World journalists other than Goodman.
+In testimony earlier this year before the House of Commons committee on Culture, Media and Sport, James Murdoch maintained that while he was aware of the existence of some kind of email, he was not informed in 2008 that it constituted possible evidence of widespread phone hacking by News of the World journalists other than Goodman.

-James Murdoch's handling of the phone hacking crisis has raised questions about his status as presumptive heir to his father, News Corp founder and chairman Rupert Murdoch.
+James Murdoch's handling of the phone hacking crisis, in which he suddenly closed the News of the World and then had the credibility of his Parliamentary testimony challenged by former subordinates, has raised questions about his status as presumptive heir to his father, News Corp founder and chair Rupert Murdoch.

-Chris Bryant, a Member of Parliament for Britain's Labor Party who was a target of phone hacking, told Reuters on Tuesday that at a minimum, the email sequence newly published by the committee "says to me that James Murdoch is a remarkably slipshod manager ....
+Chris Bryant, a Member of Parliament for the Labour Party who was a target of phone hacking, told Reuters on Tuesday that at a minimum, the email sequence newly published by the committee "says to me that James Murdoch is a remarkably slipshod manager ....
 He's been slipshod and News International have been slippery."

+In a letter also made public by the parliamentary committee on Tuesday, James Murdoch told the panel he was unaware of the June 7, 2008 email sequence when he testified before Parliament in July and November.

+Murdoch said the evidence published by the committee demonstrates that he replied to Myler's message, which requested a meeting with Murdoch on the following Tuesday, less than three minutes after receiving Myler's request.

 A spokesperson for News International said the company had no comment beyond the statements made by James Murdoch in his latest letter to the Parliamentary committee.